simaple-team/simaple/docs/modules/simulate_en.rst

 In simaple, these links are supported in two ways.
 Let's look at the interaction where Absolute Kill increases the Baptism of Light and Darkness stack before the Odium patch change to Baptism.

 Actions to be listened for can be defined as a dict via the ``listening_actions`` parameter when defining a Component.
-Passing a key-value pair of of the form ``$target_action_signature:$target_method`` when creating a Component will add the event to be listened for during the Dispatcher building process.
+Passing a key-value pair of the form ``$target_action_signature:$target_method`` when creating a Component will add the event to be listened for during the Dispatcher building process.
 In this case, the component is created as below.
-Recall that the use of skills generally corrsponds to the ``use`` method, and assume that the method for increasing the stacks of Baptism is defined as ``increase_stack``.
+Recall that the use of skills generally corresponds to the ``use`` method, and here we assume that the method for increasing the stacks of Baptism is defined as ``increase_stack``.

 .. code-block:: python